 - Floral flavour—add ground green cardamom to the mix

-- Spicy flavour—add ground cayenne pepper to the dry mix, but remember a little goes a long way!
-You will have to experiment to find the right balance of flavours
+- Spicy flavour—add ground cayenne pepper to the dry mix, but remember, a little goes a long way!
+You will have to experiment to find the right balance of flavours.

-Top tip
+Top Tips

-As you can see from the ingredients, hot cocoa is made from a mixture of ingredients.
-It's mostly cocoa powder, sugar, and powdered milk.
-You would have to make great adjustments to a recipe if you want to replace cocoa powder with hot cocoa mix.
-Especially, if you want to compensate for the extra sugar it brings!
+I've seen some confusion about using hot cocoa mix in baking in place of cocoa powder.
+Do not replace cocoa powder with hot cocoa mix in any baking recipe, whether natural or Dutch-processed cocoa is called for.
+As you can see from the ingredients, hot cocoa is made from a mixture of ingredients including sugar and powdered milk.
+You will have to make several adjustments to a baking recipe if you want to replace cocoa powder with hot cocoa mix, especially if you want to compensate for the extra sugar it brings!

 📖 Recipe